ramibaghdan/clinic-readmission-eval/README.md

 **Subgroup/fairness audit** (notebook section 4f).
 Worst-vs-best AUROC gaps: age 0.31 (driven by small extreme-age groups), payer_code 0.17, race 0.16,
 gender 0.02.
-Reporting a gap is not the same as addressing it: a payer gap of this size would need follow-up before any deployment (e.g., larger samples per payer, calibration checks by group, and — if the disparity holds — threshold or model adjustments so high-risk patients are not systematically under-served by insurance type).
-This project stops at measurement on purpose; the next step would be mitigation, not silence.
+A payer gap of
+this size would need follow-up before any deployment (e.g., larger samples per payer, calibration checks by group, and if the disparity holds, threshold or model adjustments so high-risk patients are not systematically under-served by insurance type).

 ### Explanation-audit methodology